Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/code/ReadMe.md

 # /code

 This directory contains all the source code for the project.
-There are three sub-directories, adhering to the stages of the TDSP lifecycle.
+There are three subdirectories, adhering to the stages of the TDSP lifecycle.

 The code sections are organized below in sequential order in which they are to be run.